dataHunterTest/data_hunter/README.txt

 Our role is to collect and cultivate supplemental data sets for use in the OpenIntro or USData R packages associated with the OpenIntro textbooks.

-*If you have an ORCID please email it to me - nicholas.paterno@gmail.com - so that it can be included in your credits.
+*If you have an ORCID please email it to me - paternnj@plu.edu - so that it can be included in your credits.

 **Be sure to add datasets that are ready to the appropriate tab on the GoogleSheets file that we went over during our intial meeting.